tobiasb96/standoro/Standoro/Posture/ARCHITECTURE.md

 # Posture Motion Architecture

-This directory contains the refactored motion architecture for PosturePulse, designed to be more maintainable, extensible, and modular.
+This directory contains the refactored motion architecture for Standoro, designed to be more maintainable, extensible, and modular.

 ## Architecture Overview